scala-js/scala-js-website/doc/sbt/depending.md

 All `jsDependencies` and associated metadata (e.g. for ordering) are persisted in a file (called `JS_DEPENDENCIES`) and shipped with the artifact your project publishes.
 For example, if you depend on the `jasmine-test-framework` package for Scala.js (a thin wrapper around Jasmine), you do not need to explicitly depend or include `jasmine.js`; this mechanism does it for you.

+Note: This will **not** dump the JavaScript libraries in the file containing your compiled Scala.js code as this would not work across all JavaScript virtual machines.
+However, the Scala.js plugin can generate a separate file that contains all raw JavaScript dependencies (see [below](#packageJSDependencies)).

 ### Scoping to a Configuration

 You may scope `jsDependencies` on a given configuration, just like for normal `libraryDependencies`: